 Homebase is a great place to find the best of both worlds, with a mix of affordable powder-coated steel garden furniture and good value aluminium sets if your budget can stretch a little further.
 The Spirit Garden Corner Sofa Set, which has just been relaunched after a sell-out year last year, is a particularly good buy, blending a contemporary aluminium frame with teak details at a very good price point.
 Plus, there's also a great selection of modern and more traditional rattan garden furniture sets on offer.

-Shop now: Homebase garden furniture (opens in new tab)
+Shop the collection: Homebase garden furniture (opens in new tab)

 3. Barker and Stonehouse